symbiote-96/documentations/archcraft/after-installing.md

 > sudo pacman -S archlinux-keyring && sudo pacman-key --populate

-Second, git configuration.
+## Second, Git Configuration

 For that we'll need to write these lines of code on our terminal.

 > 1. git config --global user.name "John Doe"
 >